Immersive Events and Experiences That Drive Behaviour Change

 Feedback

-“A high-stakes, fast-paced simulation that made AI regulation feel real, challenging, immersive, and incredibly insightful."
+“A high-stakes, fast-paced simulation that made AI regulation feel real, challenging, and incredibly insightful.”

-"Brilliantly structured, forced us to think critically, adapt, and understand the real challenges of AI governance."
+“Brilliantly designed — it pushed us to think critically, adapt quickly, and understand the real pressures of AI governance.”

 CURIOUS?